datalad-handbook/book/docs/basics/101-102-populate.rst

 into the dataset together with a human-readable commit message and a hidden, machine-readable record of the origin of the content.
 This saves you time, and captures :term:`provenance` information about the data you add to your dataset.
-To experience this, lets add a final book,
+To experience this, let's add a final book,
 `a beginner’s guide to bash <http://www.tldp.org/LDP/Bash-Beginners-Guide/Bash-Beginners-Guide.pdf>`_, to the dataset.
 We provide the command with a URL, a pointer to the dataset the file should be saved in (``.`` denotes "current directory"), and a commit message.